kenmcmil/dslabs/labs/lab2-primarybackup/README.md

 cycles.
 We don't give you a description of the test cases (other than the code);
 in the real world, you would have to come up with them yourself.

+### Assumptions and guarantees for labs 2-4

+From this point on, we will assume:

+- Full asynchrony (i.e., message delivery times and compute times are unbounded).

+- The network may drop, duplicate and re-order messages, but it may not corrupt messages.
+Moreover, if node A continues to send messages to node B, eventually node B will receive a message from node A.

+- Servers may fail, but only by stopping.

+We will guarantee linearizability, a much stronger consistency condition than eventual consistency.

+### Dealing with network failures

+The first issue we have to deal with is loss of messages in the network.
+Because we are in an asynchronous environment, we can never be sure that a message has been lost.
+It's always possible that delivery of the message is just slow and the message will eventually arrive.
+This produces a dilemma for clients.
+Suppose a certain amount of time has passed after sending a request and the client has not received a response.
+The client may *suspect* that either the request or the response was dropped and thus be tempted to resend the request.
+However, this is dangerous, since the following two scenarios are possible:

+- The request is merely delayed and it will eventually be received, perhaps far in the future, or
+- The request was received and executed, but the response is delayed.

+It is therefore possible that the request will be executed twice, or that multiple responses will be received for the same request.
+Moreover, it is also possible for the network to duplicate request and response messages.

+For these reasons, we want to make sure the both the request and response messages are *idempotent*.
+This means that receiving a message a second time has no effect that is observable to users.

+A simple way to achieve idempotence is to use *sequence numbers* in the requests and responses.
+This is similar to the TCP transport protocol, but a little simpler, since we can assume there is only one outstanding message at a time.
+We use the following protocol:

+#### Adding sequence numbers to commands

+Each command issued by the user is given the next available sequence number, starting from zero.
+This makes it easy for the receiver of a request or response message to detect whether it is a duplicate.
+Each client issues only one outstanding request at a time (in other words, the clients perform requests *sequentially*).
+Don't worry that the sequence numbers may overflow.
+We can always use a number format wide enough that sequence numbers will never overflow in practice (say, 128 bits).

+#### The server response

+A server receiving a request message checks that its sequence number is the next expected number.
+If so, it executes the request and sends a response with the same sequence number.
+The server also caches the most recent response to each client, to allow for the possibility that the response was dropped.
+If the server receives a request with the most recent sequence number, it does not execute the command, but instead responds with the cached value.
+If it receives an earlier sequence number it simply drops the request.
+Because of sequential execution, the response to this request must have been received.

+#### Handling timeouts

+When the client sends a request, it sets a timer.
+If the timer expires before receiving the matching response, the client resends the request message.

+#### Implementation

+We will implement the sequence number protocol only in client and the application, in a way that is transparent to the server.
+To get the implementation, download the file `atmostonce.tgz` from Canvas, and unpack it like this in the main `dslabs` directory:

+    $ tar xzf atmostonce.tgz

+The implementation has two main parts:

+- A specialized Client node class called `AMOClient`.
+Subclass this class to create a client that uses sequence numbers.

+- An application wrapper class `AMOApplication`.
+Wrap the application in an `AMOApplication` instance to create an application that uses sequence numbers.

+Have a look at the implementation of these classes in `labs/lab2-primarybackup/src/dslabs/atmostonce`.
+You're getting this code for free, even though its a lab exercise in the original DSLabs framework, so please don't post this code on the Internet!

 ### Overview of Lab 2
 In this lab you'll make a fault-tolerant service using a form of primary/backup